How to build resilience by bootstrapping Unleash’s Java SDK with predefined values

 By default, the Unleash client SDK configures a ToggleBootstrapFileProvider which loads the file specified by the UNLEASH_BOOTSTRAP_FILE environment variable.

-This variable should be set to the location of a downloaded backup of your feature toggles.
+This variable should be set to the location of a downloaded backup of your feature flags.

 A minimal Dockerfile to prebake the latest known state from your Unleash instance at build time could look something like this: